danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 Video Streaming Metadata:

-The use case requirements for the below table is explained in detail in {{?I-D.-kwbdgrr-tsvwg-net-collab-rqmts}}.
+The use case requirements for {{table-video-streaming}} is explained in detail in {{?I-D.kwbdgrr-tsvwg-net-collab-rqmts}}.
 The audio is more important than video (importance=high, PT=keep, RU=reliable), video key frames have middle importance (importance=low, PT=discard, RU=reliable), and both types of video delta frames (P-frame and B-frame) have least importance (importance=low, PT=discard, RU=unreliable).